grafana/loki/docs/sources/configure/bp-configure.md

 ---
 # Configuration best practices

-Grafana Loki is under active development, and we are constantly working to improve performance.
+Grafana Loki is under active development, and the Loki team is constantly working to improve performance.
 But here are some of the most current best practices for configuration that will give you the best experience with Loki.

 ## Configure caching